JuliaMolSim/DFTK.jl/README.md

 -----------

-## **DFTK summer school 2022: 29th to 31st August 2022 in Paris, France**
+## DFTK summer school 2022

 We will organise a summer school centred around the DFTK code and modern approaches to density-functional theory from **29 to 31 August 2022** at **Sorbonne Université, Paris**.
-For more details and registration info see the [school's website](https://school2022.dftk.org).
+For more details see the [school's website](https://school2022.dftk.org).

 -----------